fastatoms/opencastcutter/README.md

 # Procedures
-## Cutting of stream into clips ('cutstream-py')
+## Cutting of tracks into clips ('cutstream-py')
-As the lecture recordings feature two parallel video streams (typically named track-0.mp4 and track-1.mp4), the procedure to cut the entire lecture into smaller streams is done as follows:
+As the lecture recordings feature two parallel video tracks (typically named track-0.mp4 and track-1.mp4), the procedure to cut the entire lecture into smaller streams is done as follows:
 1. Select which track contains the stage view (labeled track0 throughout program) and which track contains the whiteboard view (labeled track1 throughout program).
 2. Determine time offset between track0 and track1.
 Positive time offset means that things happen later in track1 compared to track0.
-3. Make a list of cut marks and save them together with some additional information in a text file cuts.txt
+3. Make a list of cut marks and save them together with some additional information in a text file 'cuts.txt' (See below for details on the file format)
 4. Run script cutstream.py.
    - The script imports cut marks and clip titles from cuts.txt.
    - Then it uses FFMPEG fast copy functionality to save portions of track0 and track1 into clips.